pwalkr/ansible-rsync_server/README.md

 If `client_key` is not defined, a `client_name` ssh key will be created and installed at `~/.ssh/{{ client_name }}`.
 The public key will be installed to the server's `authorized_keys`.

+### Utilities

+**keyscan.yml**: these tasks will scan `rss_server` from the client and install the keys to client's `known_hosts`.
+This should be done separately, in an initial-setup play, to ensure the client will talk to the server (otherwise, first connection may hang on the prompt to add a new host).

+    - include_role:
+        name: rsync_server
+        tasks_from: keyscan.yml
+    - vars:
+        rss_server:  # the ansible host providing main rsync_server role